draliceviolett/Scriptor-Jekyll-Theme/_posts/2022-03-29-blog-tour-the-high-house.md

 The author's use of language is beautiful, though it feels a bit wrong to think of a ruined world in those terms!
 She skilfully brings home what we stand to lose, and how things we take for granted now could become totally alien by the next generation.
 She also shows that even when the worst has happened and the characters face an uncertain future, they can still find some beauty and joy that made it worth surviving.

-<cite>The High House</cite> is eerie, thought-provoking and beautifully written.
+<cite>The High House</cite> is eerie, thought-provoking, and beautifully written.

 ![The High House blog tour banner](/images/the-high-house-banner.jpg)